 - Giving you something to read and asking questions to check that you understand it

-- Finding out what kind of personality you have so that employers can decide if you will fit the job and their company
+- Personality tests – finding out what kind of personality you have so that employers can decide if you will fit the job and their company.
+You might like to try our Buzz Quiz to get an idea of your personality type

-- How you perform at tasks and how you react to situations
+- Aptitude tests - how you perform at tasks and how you react to situations

-- How you analyse information, your reasoning abilities – these are usually for graduate and professional roles
+- Critical thinking - how you analyse information, your reasoning abilities – these are usually for graduate and professional roles

 - Practical assessments – for example:

-- For a Software Developer job, an IT company may give you a test on your IT skills and level
+- For a Software Developer job, an IT company may give you a test on your IT skills and level, or for an administrative job you might be asked to check for errors in a document

 Some of these tests are also timed, which means you need to complete them within a set time limit.